badopinion/CSCM94-Group2/README.md

 #Staff - manager
-1.When prompted to Login screen for username: manager ; password: test -> click login 2.Once manager is logged in the screen gives two options: outstanding orders and  addstaff.
+1.When prompted to Login screen for username: manager ; password: test -> click login 2.Once manager is logged in the screen  says Hello Manager and gives three  options: outstanding orders and  addstaff and generate reports.
 2.1.
 When clicked on outstanding orders the manager is able to see unfulifilled orders ( sceen with sceen for order type , customer , ordertime , item name and table number).
-Manager can then mark orders completed.
 2.2.
-When clicked on add staff option the manager can see the staff's name types , total hrs worked.
+When clicked on add staff option the manager can see the staff's first name, last name, address , type , username and password.
+The manager can remove excisiting staff types
-2.3.The manager can add staff .
-When clicked on that option , the manager can add the staff's names and type.The manager can cancel adding staff.
-2.4.
-The manager can add hrs to staff.
+2.3.When clicked on generatee reports the manager is prompted to Reports screen , where he can see , most valued customer , most hrs worked, busiest hrs.

 #Customer
-1.When prompted to Login screen for username: customer ; password: test -> click login 2.When logged in the customer can see the platform options: view profile, make bookings, view menu:
+1.When prompted to Login screen for username: customer ; password: test -> click login 2.When logged in the customer can see the platform options: make bookings, view menu:
 2.1.
 When clicked on view menu customer is prompted to menu sceen where can choose food,drinks or coffee items.
 Customer can add or remove items from menu clicking the buttons.
 2.2.Once items are selected total price is accumulated.
 3.Customer can select order optios ( eat-in, delivery,and takeaway).